0xcert/framework/docs/api/wanchain.md

 | options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers.
 | options.url | [required] A `string` representing the URL to the Wanchain node's JSON RPC.
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.
+| options.verbose | A `boolean` indicating whether you are in verbose mode.
+Verbose mode means you will get more detailed information in the console about what is going on.
+It defaults to `false`.

 **Usage**